Scattering Signatures of Invasion Percolation: Conclusions

+For invasion from bulk germs, we also discussed the effect of inter-cluster correlations close to the percolation threshold and beyond.
+On both sides of the transition, for $\xi > d_g$, the structure factor and the density of active sites are found consistent with a blob picture, where the sample is densely filled by fractal blobs of typical extent $d_g$.
+For very large germs concentrations, intercorrelations nearly suppress the scattering enhancement at percolation.
+For $p > p_c$, $\xi < d_g$, and not too small $d_g$, the structure factor and the density of active sites are controlled by those of the percolating cluster.
+We presented approximate expressions parametrizing the structure factor as a function of $d_g$, $\xi$, and $Q$.
+Based on these expressions, we could reproduce the results of earlier simulations of evaporation in a porous glass in a complex case where the density of bulk germs and the distance to percolation vary simultaneously, demonstrating their usefulness.

-Finally, for invasion from bulk germs, we proposed approximate analytical expressions parametrizing the structure factor as a function of $d_g$, $Q$, and the distance to the percolation threshold, as measured by the correlation length $\xi$.
-These expressions were shown to efficiently reproduce the results of earlier simulations of evaporation in a porous glass.
-Overall, our results provide a firm basis for analyzing light or neutrons scattering experiments in the vicinity of a percolation transtion.
+Finally, we note that , while our simulations were performed on a cubic lattice, the emerging physical conclusions can be expected to be of wider validity.
+Our results thus provide a new basis for analyzing light or neutrons scattering experiments in the vicinity of a percolation transtion.